If you have an autoimmune condition such as psoriatic arthritis, your doctor might suggest Cosentyx (secukinumab) as a treatment option.

-This article describes the dosages of Cosentyx, including its forms, strength, and how to take the drug.
-To learn more about other aspects of Cosentyx, see this in-depth article.
+This article describes the dosages of Cosentyx, as well as its strengths and how to use it.
+To learn more about Cosentyx, see this in-depth article.

 What are the forms of Cosentyx?